-When selecting the trigger in workflow, the triggers are grouped into different functionality groups to make it easier to find the correct trigger.
+When selecting the trigger in the workflow, the triggers are grouped into different functional groups to make it easier to find the correct trigger.
 Out of the box, WunderAutomation has four groups with a total of about 25 individual triggers.
 If you install addons to WunderAutomation, they might add more triggers.

 When a trigger fires, it will always provide one or more objects.
-The objects are used to run filters on and to modify the behaviour of the connected actions and parameters.
-Different triggers will provide different objects and will affect what kind of filtering and parameters that can be used.
+The objects are used to run filters on and to modify the behavior of the connected actions and parameters.
+Different triggers will provide different objects and will affect what kind of filtering and parameters can be used.
 When selected, each trigger clearly explains what objects they provide.

-In the above example the trigger Post saved provides two objects, "post" that represents the actual post that was published and "user" that represents the owner of that post.
+In the above example, the trigger Post saved provides two objects, "post" that represents the actual post that was published and "user" that represents the owner of that post.

 WordPress uses the internal post object to represent a lot of different things.
-Besides being used to manage the blog post (obviously), post objects are also used to represent pages, media (images etc), menu items etc. You could say that the post object is the most important internal building block in WordPress
+Besides being used to manage the blog post (obviously), post objects are also used to represent pages, media (images, etc), menu items, etc. You could say that the post object is the most important internal building block in WordPress.

 Filter checking for the "product" post type

-WunderAutomation provides four different triggers for user related events in the User triggers group.
+WunderAutomation provides four different triggers for user-related events in the User triggers group.
 The user triggers are used to start workflows when something happens to a user.
 The most common trigger to use is probably when a new user is created.

 As with the post object, comments in WordPress are used for more than one thing.
 Besides the obvious blog post comment, they are also used for things like order notes and product reviews in WooCommerce.
-The comment triggers group contains three different triggers that allows you to start workflows when new comments are submitted or approved.
+The comment triggers group contains three different triggers that allow you to start workflows when new comments are submitted or approved.
 Just as when working with post triggers, we recommend that any workflow that uses a comment trigger also uses a filter that checks for the correct comment type.